Pay Per Call – A Guide for Beginners

 So what exactly is Pay Per Call?

-Pay Per Call definition: a marketing strategy in which merchants pay advertisers and publishers to generate qualified leads who, thanks to the advertising campaign, are induced to make inbound calls to the merchants either to purchase or inquire about a product or service.
+Pay Per Call is a marketing strategy in which merchants pay advertisers and publishers to generate qualified leads who, thanks to the advertising campaign, are induced to make inbound calls to the merchants either to purchase or inquire about a product or service.
 The publisher/affiliate who participates in Pay Per Call affiliate marketing earns a commission for every sale the merchant closes.

 There you have it.